NihilisticMotif/Data-Science-Documentation/README.md

 2. C: Copy filename ‘A’ in Google Drive
 3. G: [T]
 4. G: Paste filename ‘A’
-5. G: Copy path name of the file ‘A’ # have only one Data-Science-Documentation
+5. G: Copy path name of the file ‘A’ # the input have only one Data-Science-Documentation
 6. G: Delete that file
 7. C: [File] => [Save a copy in GitHub]
 8. C: Repository: NihilisticMotif/Data-Science-Documentation